kk00ss/Rhinodog/README.md

 # InvertedIndex
-Implementation of inverted index on top of LMDB with a some interesting optimizations.
+Implementation of inverted index on top of LMDB with some interesting optimizations.
 Written for fun, work in progress.

 ##WHY?
 Lucene is huge and old, code quality is great, but it might be hard to extend it in ways that noone thought of before, it's code contains some assumptions made a long time ago which are not that important now,and it's huge and... did I tell you that it's huge?
 I'm not telling Lucene is bad - I'm just testing new ideas (at least they are new for me :-)).